Relpax (Eletriptan Hydrobromide)

 Pregnancy and Breastfeeding

-Check with your doctor if you are pregnant or planning to become pregnant.
-If breastfeeding, you may be advised to stop breast-feeding for 24 hours after taking Relpax.
+Consult your doctor if you are pregnant or breastfeeding, as you may need to stop breastfeeding for 24 hours after taking Relpax.

-Age Restrictions: Do not use in children or adolescents under 18 years.
-Use with caution in patients over 65 years as blood pressure effects may be more pronounced.
+Elderly Patients With Dementia: Use Relpax with caution in elderly patients, as blood pressure effects may be more pronounced.

 Drug Interactions